 Type 2 Diabetes Screening Test at West Brunswick

-Dandelion Root– Available as a powder and in tea form, dandelion root is a superfood for the liver.
-The liver is the body’s main detoxifying and metabolizing organ, responsible for metabolizing drugs and alcohol, detoxifying food and drink that we consume and preventing toxins from being taken into our bloodstream.
-The liver is also closely linked to the pancreas, where the insulin is typically secreted.
+Available as a powder and in tea form, dandelion root is a superfood for the liver.
+The liver is the body’s main detoxifying and metabolizing organ.
+It is responsible for metabolizing drugs and alcohol, detoxifying food and drink that we consume and preventing toxins from being taken into our bloodstream.
+The liver is also closely linked to the pancreas, the organ responsible for the production of insulin.
 Because of the malfunction of the pancreas in diabetes patients, the liver is also impacted by the impaired pancreas functioning and is increasingly burdened due to having to compensate for the incapacities of the pancreas.
 Therefore, any foods and herbs that can help boost lever health are strongly recommended.
 This includes bitter foods, like endive and radicchio, as well as dandelion root.
 Get dandelion root tea bags and enjoy it as a tea, or buy the powder and dissolve it in hot water and it makes a great substitute for coffee.

-Apple– It seems like a basic food, but there’s merit behind “an apple a day keeps the doctor away.”
+It seems like a basic food, but there’s merit behind “an apple a day keeps the doctor away.”
 Not only are apples a complex carbohydrate, which fills you up and stop you from snacking on other sugary snacks, but it is also high in fiber.
 Fiber helps bind bad fats and cholesterol in the bloodstream and move them through to be eliminated.
-Researchers have also done work surrounding the antioxidant content in apples and have found that apples contain a specific antioxidant, which also contributes to helping lower LDL or bad fat content within the blood.
+Researchers have also done work surrounding the antioxidant content in apples and found that apples contain a specific antioxidant.
+Such antioxidant also contributes to helping lower LDL or bad fat content within the blood.

-Legumes– A study published in 2012 by researchers working with the American Heart Association, found that eating more beans and legumes, such as chickpeas, lentils, black beans and kidney beans resulted in better blood sugar control and helped lower blood pressure.
-Typically the body is able to very accurately and effectively manage blood sugar levels, and when you eat a food that has sugar in it, the pancreas secretes the proper amount of insulin to counteract that sugar and make sure that your blood sugar level does not go too high.
+A study published in 2012 by researchers working with the American Heart Association, found that eating more beans and legumes resulted in better blood sugar control and helped lower blood pressure.
+Some of these legumes are chickpeas, lentils, black beans and kidney beans.
+Typically the body is able to accurately and effectively manage blood sugar levels.
+When you eat a food that has sugar in it, the pancreas secretes the proper amount of insulin to counteract that sugar.
+Aside from that, it makes sure that your blood sugar level does not go too high.
 For those suffering from diabetes, however, this ability is compensated and it is helpful to consume foods that can contribute to blood sugar management.
-In addition, beans are high in protein, and fiber, so they fill you up and are a much more nutrient dense plant-based protein source for the body.
+In addition, beans are high in protein, and fiber, so they fill you up.
+They are a much more nutrient dense plant-based protein source for the body.

-Flaxseed– Flax is one of the best plant sources of essential fatty acids.
+Flax is one of the best plant sources of essential fatty acids.
 Found regularly in fish, it is harder to obtain these fats through plant sources.
 Flax, however, contains alpha-linoleic acid, which can be converted into omega 3 fatty acids.
-These are the acids that are necessary to be consumed via the diet, as the body is unable to make them or source them from within.
-The importance of Omega 3s lies in helping to improve brain function, boosting skin health and digestion, and also helps us to feel satiated and full.
+These are the acids that you must importantly include the diet, as the body is unable to make them or source them from within.
+The importance of Omega 3s lies in helping to improve brain function, boosting skin health and digestion.
+It also helps us to feel satiated and full.
 When we are in tune with our body’s cues of satiation and fullness, this prevents us from overeating or binging in on sugary, unhealthy foods.
-Eating food in the proper portion size prevents obesity and this lowers the risk of developing diabetes and helps those already affected by it work towards eliminating the disease.
+Eating food in the proper portion size prevents obesity.
+This habit lowers the risk of developing diabetes and helps those already affected by it work towards eliminating the disease.

-Watermelon– Watermelon is a high water-containing fruit.
+Watermelon is a high water-containing fruit.
 Increasing your intake of water encourages improved circulation and helps reduce blood pressure, two negative side effects from having diabetes.
 Water also fills you up, reducing your need to consume other foods that may not be as diabetes-friendly.
 In addition, watermelon is a good source of the antioxidant lycopene.
-Lycopene, also found in tomatoes, helps reduce oxidative damage that occurs within the cells in the body and can contribute to cancer and other diseases.
-When the body is already suffering from a disease, it is less able to fight this oxidative stress on its own, as it is devoting its energy and resources to fighting the main disease, and in addition, because of the compensated functioning within the body, there may be an increased level of oxidative damage that occurs.
+Lycopene, which is found in tomatoes, helps reduce oxidative damage that occurs within the cells in the body and can contribute to cancer and other diseases.
+When the body is already suffering from a disease, it is less able to fight this oxidative stress on its own.
+Simply because it is devoting its energy and resources to fighting the main disease.
+And because of the compensated functioning within the body, there may be an increased level of oxidative damage that occurs.
 Regular intake of antioxidants from all fruits and vegetables is an important step in fighting these issues.

-Nuts – Containing fiber, healthy fats and several vitamins, nuts are one of the healthiest snack options and consuming just a handful at a time is enough to see the benefits.
-Their vitamin E content, especially found in almonds, is important for helping with thinning the blood and in blood circulation an area often at risk in diabetes.
-Furthermore, a Canadian study published in Diabetes Care in 2011 found that nuts can improve blood sugar control in patients with Type 2 diabetes: eating just two ounces of nuts per day, resulted in decreased blood sugar levels and a decrease in LDL cholesterol.
+Containing fiber, healthy fats and several vitamins, nuts are one of Nuts are the healthiest snack options and consuming just a handful at a time is enough to see the benefits.
+Their vitamin E content, especially found in almonds, is important for helping with thinning the blood and in blood circulation.
+Furthermore, a Canadian study published in Diabetes Care in 2011 found that nuts can improve blood sugar control in patients with Type 2 diabetes.
+Eating just two ounces of nuts per day, helps decrease blood sugar levels and LDL cholesterol.
 Together, both of these, as well as nuts’ ability to fill you up bode well for improving health among those suffering from diabetes.

-Cinnamon– Results from a clinical study published in Diabetes Care journal in 2003 suggest that cinnamon bark or cassia cinnamon improves blood glucose and cholesterol levels in people with type 2 diabetes.
-The study showed a reduction in LDL or bad cholesterol, and also showed an increase in insulin sensitivity.
+Results from a clinical study published in Diabetes Care journal in 2003 suggest that cinnamon bark or cassia cinnamon improves blood glucose and cholesterol levels in people with type 2 diabetes.
+The study showed a reduction in LDL or bad cholesterol, and an increase in insulin sensitivity.
 In individuals suffering from diabetes, the issue is often that their cells are no longer responding to insulin because they have become insulin resistant.
 Part of managing the diabetes is working to re-establish this insulin sensitivity.
-Another benefit of cinnamon is that it is slightly sweet, meaning it can be used to sweeten foods without adding sugar, which is a better option for diabetic patients.
+Another benefit of cinnamon is that it is slightly sweet.
+That means it can be used to sweeten foods without adding sugar, which is a better option for diabetic patients.